mahmoudsameh00/FIFA19-Strategic-Analysis/README.md

 ## 🤝 Acknowledgements
 * **Data Source:** The original dataset was scraped from the *FIFA 19* database by [Karan Gadiya on Kaggle](https://www.kaggle.com/karangadiya/fifa19).
 * **Tools Used:** This project relies on the open-source power of **Pandas**, **Scikit-Learn**, **Plotly**, and **Tableau**.
-* **Inspiration:** The "Moneyball" philosophy of using statistical analysis to overcome budget constraints in sports management.